testsigmahq/testsigma-docs/src/pages/docs/test-data/types/environment.md

 ---
 title: "Environment Test Data"
 page_title: "Environment Test Data in Testsigma"
-metadesc: "What is Environment test data and how to use it in Testsigma"
+meta_desc: "What is Environment test data and how to use it in Testsigma"
 order: 5.115
 page_id: "Environment Test Data"
 warning: false